SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/PLM_Tool/Using_PLM_Tool/Deleting_maintenance_event.md

 1. In the pop-up window, review the information and confirm that you want to delete this item by clicking *OK*.

-   The PLM item has been deleted from the PLM overview.
+   The PLM item will now be deleted from the PLM overview.